Grant aid applications – Guidance Notes

 - How is feedback obtained from successful applicants in due course regarding the effect and/or benefit of grant aid awarded?

 Feedback varies according to the type of project supported.
-As an example, for venue improvement projects, photographic evidence supported by written reports from the Clubs concerned as well as from subsequent visiting MSA Stewards and MSA Venue Inspectorate provide a good overall picture.
+As an example, for venue improvement projects, photographic evidence supported by written reports from the Clubs concerned as well as from subsequent visiting Motorsport UK Stewards and Motorsport UK Venue Inspectorate provide a good overall picture.

 The Trust is currently developing an individual feedback form for successful applicants to complete and return within a specified time period after their project has been completed, and these feedback forms will be issued with grant aid offers, which will be conditional on the proper and timely completion and return of feedback forms thereafter.

 - When and how are grant payments made?

-When all conditions included in any offer of a grant have been satisfied, and appropriate documentation submitted, payment is made by Bank Transfer to account details currently held by the MSA for the applying Club or Organisation.
+When all conditions included in any offer of a grant have been satisfied, and appropriate documentation submitted, payment is made by Bank Transfer to account details currently held by the Motorsport UK for the applying Club or Organisation.
 These account details are re-verified regularly to ensure they reflect any changes.
 Transfer of funds is usually made within 2-4 weeks of the payment request from the Trust General Secretary being processed at Motor Sports House.

 Please note that it is only in exceptional circumstances that payment can be made to individual personal or non-Club accounts, for internal and external audit reasons.

 - Is there a limit on the number of applications that can be submitted by one Club or organisation during a given year?

-Normally only one application per MSA Club or MSA Recognised Organisation can be submitted in any one calendar year to the BMSTT Safety Development Fund.
+Normally only one application per Motorsport UK Club or Motorsport UK Recognised Organisation can be submitted in any one calendar year to the BMSTT Safety Development Fund.
 This ensures that available grant aid funding can be spread as widely as possible across the UK and all its Home Countries and Islands across a whole range of disciplines.